-With careful furniture choices and touches of luxury, this multi-functional room can become a haven for guests and family alike
+With careful furniture choices and touches of luxury, the guest bedroom room can become a haven for friends and family alike

 Whether you are starting from scratch or trying to add some luxury to a tired spare room, here are some the best ways to create a luxurious guest bedroom that your friends and family will never want to leave.

 When it comes to choosing the bed for the guest bedroom, it all depends on the space.
 If the room is on the smaller size, choosing a fold out bed is a great way to maximise the space you have.
 If this isn't the case, and you have plenty of space to play with, a beautiful full-size bed will last you for years to come.

 Chamonix reclaimed platform bed

 Patrick two-seat sofa bed in Canary cotton matt velvet

 The Small Biggie Chaise Sofa Bed in Pine Green

 The bedding you offer your guests will make all the difference to their stay.
 Bedding with natural fibres will add a touch of luxury and ensure that your guests sleep easy.

 Gingerlily silk-filled side-by-side duvet made from 100 per cent cotton sateen and filled with mulberry silk

 Luxury duvet filled with 65 per cent cashmere guard hair and 35 per cent British wool, encased in certified organic cotton